-When you are in Greenville, you'll notice that it is more blue-collar than most other communities in America.
-41.87% of Greenville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Greenville is a blue-collar town, with 41.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Greenville is a city of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Greenville who work in office and administrative support (19.81%), management occupations (8.79%), and healthcare (6.92%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Greenville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Greenville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.